 The Doolin Cliff Walk Experience

-The cliff walk begins each morning at 10am in Fisherstreet, Doolin outside the famed O'Connors Pub.
+The cliff walk begins each morning at 10am in Fisherstreet, Doolin outside The Coffee Dock at Doolin Inn.
 From there we start along the road towards Doonagore Castle.
 After approximately 1/2km

 you will leave the road and begin the walking trail along the Cliffs of Moher.
 You will see the gradual rise of the cliffs in the distance ahead, Doonagore Castle to your left on a raised setting